Jump to:

 The perfect grilled chicken drumsticks are juicy, tender and flavorful.
 This is easy to accomplish if you do three simple things.
 We provide easy instructions on how to cook the inside perfectly and create wonderful crispy skin.
-Towards the end of the cooking time you can always brush the with bbq sauce just like you would chicken thighs.
+Towards the end of the cooking time you can always brush with bbq sauce just like you would chicken thighs.

 How to Grill The Perfect Chicken Drumstick?